Harshit-Dhanwalkar/lanmail/README.md

-# File Transfer and Chat Application
+# File Transfer and Chat Application via LAN

 This project is a simple file transfer and chat application implemented in C using sockets and threads.
 The application allows a client to send a text file to a server upon agreement, and also supports simultaneous chat between the client and server.